Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback

 First, the control factor is related to the ability of the user to control the virtual speed, that is, the algorithm of WIP.
 This paper introduces a novel control algorithm that relies on step height together with the conventional step frequency.
 We hypothesized that the step height as a second parameter to adjust the walking speed improves the range of stably attainable virtual speeds.

 Second, the input factor is related to the input device or method used in the WIP system.
 This study investigates a novel passive and elastic input system.
 Elastic input is cost-effective and it is known that passive haptics such as elastic input can improve the task performance and realism of VEs \cite{Paljic:2004, paljic2004evaluation, Achibet:2014, Achibet:2015}.
-In addition, Considering the synergy of step height control and elastic input, we assumed that the elastic input provides users with a better sense of their step height and leads to a better control of the WIP speed than without the elastic input.
+In addition, Considering the synergy of step height control and elastic input, we hypothesized that the elastic input provides users with a better sense of their step height and leads to better control of the WIP speed than without the elastic input.
 Here, the elastic force might even be considered as the output of the system.
 We think that the elastic force can be considered as both output and input, and in this paper, we considered it as an input factor, following the context of HCI studies \cite{zhai1993human, lecuyer2009simulating, paljic2004evaluation}.